fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_1.md

 ## Continuation ratio model

 <br/> Before we conclude the first part of this project, we will take a
-brief look at an alternative models of ordinal response.
+brief look at alternative models of ordinal response.
 We start with the *continuation ratio model*.
 Unlike the proportional odds model, the continuation ratio (CR) model considers conditional probabilities
 $P[Y = k | Y \geq k ] = \mathrm{ilogit}  (\theta_k + X\beta)$.